-The Rhode Island Department of Health promulgated rules that outline mandatory and enforceable regulatory requirements concerning the installation of backflow prevention appurtenances in both new residential and commercial buildings.
+The Rhode Island Department of Health's Rules and Regulations outline mandatory and enforceable requirements concerning the installation of backflow prevention appurtenances in both new residential and commercial buildings.
 The new requirements focus on "containment."
-Containment will require the installation of an appropriate backflow prevention device directly after the meter in the vicinity where the water service enters the building.
-Rhode Island plumbing code also requires the installation of thermal expansion controls in conjunction with the backflow device installation.
+Containment will require the installation of an appropriate backflow prevention device directly after the meter in the area where the water service enters the building.
+The Rhode Island plumbing code also requires the installation of thermal expansion controls in conjunction with the backflow device installation.